The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Methods

 A convenient abstraction is to view each two-qubit entangling operation in the chosen 1q/2q decomposition of $C$ as a demand to apply an entangling gate on a pair $(u,v)$.
 If $(u,v)$ is not an edge of $H_{\mathrm{2D}}$, routing is required to bring the two qubits adjacent.

-A simple distance-based lower bound follows from the fact that each SWAP can reduce the distance between a target pair by at most $1$: implementing a two-qubit gate on $(u,v)$ requires at least $\mathrm{dist}_{\mathrm{2D}}(u,v)-1$ adjacency-creating moves.\footnote{Depending on the routing model, the constant prefactor can vary (e.g., whether both qubits move), but the scaling in $\mathrm{dist}$ is unavoidable.} Summing over all two-qubit entangling operations yields a coarse lower bound on routing cost and hence on depth:
+A simple distance-based lower bound follows from the fact that each SWAP can reduce the distance between a target pair by at most $1$: implementing a two-qubit gate on $(u,v)$ requires at least $\mathrm{dist}_{\mathrm{2D}}(u,v)-1$ adjacency-creating moves.\footnote{Depending on the routing model, the constant prefactor can vary (e.g., whether both qubits move), but the distance scaling applies within this explicit state-routing model.} Summing over all two-qubit entangling operations yields a coarse lower bound on routing cost and hence on depth:

 where $\mathcal{E}$ is the multiset of two-qubit interaction pairs induced by the chosen decomposition of $C$, and $\Lambda$ is the maximum number of distance-reducing SWAP ``moves'' that can be executed in parallel per depth (on a grid, $\Lambda=\Theta(n)$ in the best case).\footnote{Eq.~\eqref{eq:DH_2D_dist_lower} is intentionally stated as an order-wise bound: it formalizes that large typical distances force nontrivial depth overhead even under aggressive parallel routing.}